exoplatform/cs/patch/CS-4270/readme.txt

     * Status: Chat - display user id instead of user name.
     * CCP Issue: CCP-421, Product Jira Issue : CS-4270
     * Complexity: N/A
-    * Impacted Client(s): N/A
-    * Client expectations (date/content): N/A

 The Proposal
 Problem description

-What is the problem to fix ?
+What is the problem to fix?

     * Up to now, user id is shown in all conversation windows (private, group/chat room) and title windows (where're they?).
 This issue requests to display the full name instead.

 Fix description

-How is the problem fixed ?
+How is the problem fixed?

     * The current version of chat server (open fire server and smack) doesn't provide the full name of chat users.
 We have to therefore inject the full name when the data is ready to put back to the browser.
 These data are obtained from Portal.